LATTE: Application Oriented Social Network Embedding: Introduction

 \section{Introduction}

-In the era of big data, a rapidly increasing number of online websites emerge to provide various kinds of services, which can be represented as heterogeneous and complex networks.
+In the era of big data, a rapidly increasing number of online websites emerge to provide various services, which can be represented as heterogeneous and complex networks.
 The representative examples include \textit{online social networks} (e.g., Facebook and Twitter), \textit{e-commerce sites} (e.g., Amazon and eBay) and \textit{academic sites} (e.g., DBLP and Google Scholar).
-In this paper, we will take online social networks as an example to illustrate the problem settings and proposed models.
-These network data are very difficult to deal with due to both their \textit{complex structures} (containing various types of nodes and links) and \textit{diverse attributes} (attached to both nodes and links).
-In addition, great challenges exist in handling these complex network data with traditional machine learning algorithms, which usually take feature vectors as the input and cannot handle networked data directly.
+These network data are hard to deal with due to their \textit{complex structures}, containing various types of nodes and links.
+In addition, great challenges exist in handling the complex network data with traditional machine learning algorithms, which usually take feature vectors as the input and cannot be applied to networked data directly.